dmheisel/personal-changelog-jan2020/README.md

 - Resumed old French lessons that I really shouldn't have ever stopped.
 Thanks, [Duolingo](www.duolingo.com)!
 - Additional research into making Python execute Javascript, and vice-versa just for funsies.

+### January 3

+- More french lessons
+- Strength training

+### January 4

+- Continued French lessons - J'étudie le français, mais je ne me souviens pas de grand chose...
+- Trying to get over a cold, so resting up aside from a good hike with the the with dogs for cardio.